JuliaIntervals/ValidatedNumerics.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaIntervals/ValidatedNumerics.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaIntervals/ValidatedNumerics.jl)
 [![Join the chat at https://gitter.im/dpsanders/ValidatedNumerics.jl](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dpsanders/ValidatedNumerics.jl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-`ValidatedNumerics.jl` is a Julia meta-package for performing *Validated Numerics* in Julia, i.e. *rigorous* computations with finite-precision floating-point arithmetic.

-All calculations are carried out using **interval arithmetic**: all quantities are treated as intervals, which are propagated throughout a calculation.
+`ValidatedNumerics.jl` is a suite of Julia packages for performing *Validated Numerics* in Julia, i.e. *rigorous* computations with finite-precision floating-point arithmetic, using **interval arithmetic**: quantities are treated as intervals that are propagated throughout a calculation.
 The final result is an interval that is *guaranteed* to contain the correct result, starting from the given initial data.

-The aim of the package is correctness over speed, although performance considerations are also taken into account.
+The aims of the package are both correctness and good performance.

-### Authors
-- [Luis Benet](http://www.cicc.unam.mx/~benet/), Instituto de Ciencias Físicas, Universidad Nacional Autónoma de México (UNAM)
-- [David P. Sanders](http://sistemas.fciencias.unam.mx/~dsanders), Departamento de Física, Facultad de Ciencias, Universidad Nacional Autónoma de México (UNAM)

-### Contributors
-- Oliver Heimlich
-- Nikolay Kryukov
-- John Verzani

 ## Installation